TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 the chosen password: If a user has a trivial password like "foo", an attacker who has gotten hold of the salted password hash will always be successful to crack the hash with a common password hash crack tool, no matter how expensive the calculation is.
-Good password hashing does **not** rescue users from short or simple passwords that can be found in a dictionary.
+Good password hashing does **not** rescue users from short passwords, or simple passwords that can be found in a dictionary.
 It is usually a good idea to force users to register with a password that has for instance at least some minimum length and contains even some special characters.
 See also :ref:`password-policies`.